AlessandroDico/t-shirt-mp/README.md

     npm install

--Create file .env by copying file .env.example then add the database data and generate the application key
+-Create file .env by copying file .env.example and add the database data

+-Then generate the application key

         php artisan key:generate